bgarrels/miranda-dev/Miranda IM - CK Release/Miranda/Plugins/SimpleStatusMsg/docs/simplestatusmsg-readme.txt

 Main features:
 - Global and per-protocol status messages.
 - Startup status and status message (per-protocol configurable).
-- Per-contact status messages (using contact-related variables) for ICQ protocol.
+- Per-contact status messages using contact-related variables for ICQ protocol (supported by older IM clients only).
 - Unicode status messages support.
 - Predefined status messages.
 - Can remember up to 25 recent status messages which you can choose in the status message dialog.
-- The status message dialog can be accessed through a hotkey, the status bar menu, Modern Contact List Toolbar, TopToolbar plugin frame or on status change.
+- The status message dialog can be accessed through a hotkey, the status bar menu, Modern Contact List Toolbar, TopToolbar plugin frame or could pop up on status change.
 - Built-in variables (see below) and support for Variables plugin.
 - Can update variables in status messages every specified time.